TomSnively/heat-grid-sim-js/readme.txt

-[x] Add the speed controls to make time move faster or slower [x] Add the radio button so the user can change the size of the grid [x] Bonus - add a button to turn on / turn off all the cells [ ] would like to change the color of the numbers for the yellows so they are more readable [ ] would maybe like to change the colors of the borders (red and black) so they are always recognizable [ ] make the website responsive so it looks good on a tablet
+[x] Add the speed controls to make time move faster or slower [x] Add the radio button so the user can change the size of the grid [x] Bonus - add a button to turn on / turn off all the cells [x] make the website responsive so it looks good on a tablet [x] would like to change the color of the numbers for the yellows so they are more readable [ ] would maybe like to change the colors of the borders (red and black) so they are always recognizable